 The son of former NBA superstar Dwyane Wade, Sierra Canyon High School senior Zaire Wade has a lot to live up to.
-Being a senior, Zaire will soon be moving on from Sierra Canyon and joining the collegiate ranks.
+The young man will soon be headed to college, provided he doesn’t take the new G League approach, and everyone wants to know about Zaire Wade college choices.

 Wade is currently a three-star prospect according to the 247Sports Composite rankings, the No. 197 player in the nation and the 33rd ranked point guard in the class of 2020.